 Bleeding Gums, Is it a Big Deal?

-When To Be Concerned About Bleeding Gums from Dr. Marichia Attalla, Leading Nassau County Periodontist
+When To Be Concerned About Bleeding Gums from Dr. Stephanie Sfiroudis, Leading Nassau County Periodontist

 It's happened to us all at some point or another.
 Whether from dental work or eating the wrong food, the experience of bleeding from the gums is certainly not too terribly uncommon.
 However, this can be a worrisome event, and it's quite natural to become concerned.
 When is it a big deal and when is it not?
 Should I be concerned if my gums do bleed?